Explore the data and map solar energy

 Find suitable buildings

-Now that you know the size of the suitable area on each building rooftop, you will apply one last criterion to determine solar panel suitability.
-You will consider that if a building has less than 30 square meters of suitable roof surface, it is generally not suitable for solar panel installation, as it is not worth the installation investment.
-You'll select buildings that have enough suitable roof surface using the Select Layer By Attributes tool.
+Now that you know the size of the suitable area on each building rooftop, you'll apply one last criterion to determine solar panel suitability.
+You'll consider that if a building has less than 30 square meters of suitable roof surface, it is generally not suitable for solar panel installation, as it is not worth the installation investment.
+You'll select buildings that have enough suitable roof surface using the Select Layer By Attribute tool.

 1. On the ribbon, on the Map tab, in the Selection group, click Select By Attributes.